docarray/docarray/docs/tutorials/add_doc_index.md

 In DocArray there exists the concept of _Document Index_, a class that takes `Document`s, optionally persists them, and makes them searchable.

-There are different Document Indexes leveraging different backends, such as Weaviate, Qdrant, HNSWLit etc.
+There are different Document Indexes leveraging different backends, such as Weaviate, Qdrant, HNSWLib etc.

-This Document shows how to add a new Document Index to DocArray.
+This document shows how to add a new Document Index to DocArray.

 That process can be broken down into a number of basic steps: